IBM/dbb/Templates/GitlabCIPipeline-for-zos-native-runner/README.md

 ## Prerequisites

 To leverage this template, access to a GitLab CI/CD environment is required, and a z/OS-native GitLab Runner must be configured.
-The pipeline template makes use of the of `GIT_CLONE_PATH` variable to specify the location of the Git repository on z/OS Unix Systems Services.
-For this to work, the z/OS-native GitLab Runner must have the `custom_dirs` feature enabled.

 The [Common Backend scripts](../Common-Backend-Scripts/) need to be configured for the selected deployment technologies to operate correctly.